-The City and Guilds Level 3 Diploma in Veterinary Nursing (Equine Pathway) requires Student Veterinary Nurses (SVNs) to undertake a placement, paid or unpaid, for a minimum of 15 hours per week within an approved RCVS Training Practice (TP).
+The City and Guilds Level 3 Diploma in Equine Veterinary Nursing requires Student Veterinary Nurses (SVNs) to undertake a placement, paid or unpaid, for a minimum of 15 hours per week within an approved RCVS Training Practice (TP).
 As an approved RCVS Training Centre, we can arrange the approval process for UK and overseas practices.

 You can still enrol your SVNs with TOCES if your practice is already a TP with another Primary Centre or you have SVNs training with another college.